 A great example is a product based business with lead magnet that offers a discount for new customers – your nurture sequence could be over a week vs. multiple weeks or months.
 This is because if someone is signing up to your email list purely for the discount, there’s a good chance they are ready to purchase from you and won’t require as much nurturing.

-Whereas, if you are nurturing your potential customers towards a high-ticket product or service, you’ll generally want to extend your nurture sequence over a longer period.
 As consumers, we often need more time to decide on a significant purchase and so you’ll want to spend more time building your client relationship by providing value without selling.
 You can also start by introducing low-ticket or lower priced offerings, before more expensive packages, products or services.

 In the email nurture sequence template below you’ll find suggestions for intervals but I recommend reviewing your email metrics periodically and tweaking as needed.